doubleirish/OSCON_2015/README.md

 This session will expose you to a broad range of web security vulnerabilities and their solutions.
 We'll cover the basics such as XSS, CSRF, SQL Injection, and clickjacking.
 We will also go into depth on issues of session management, password security, two-factor authentication, and much much more!

-> Conor – covers Stored XSS, Cross Site Request forgery CSRF ,click-jacking and some approaches to avoid exposure. , [slides (PDF)](http://eliw.com/wp-content/uploads/2015/07/tutorial.web_.security.pdf)
+> Conor – covers session hijacking ,    reflected  XSS,
   * 00:44:08 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Web security essentials - Eli White (php[architect]) - Part 4

 This session will expose you to a broad range of web security vulnerabilities and their solutions.
 We'll cover the basics such as XSS, CSRF, SQL Injection, and clickjacking.
 We will also go into depth on issues of session management, password security, two-factor authentication, and much much more!
+> Conor – covers Stored XSS, Cross Site Request forgery CSRF ,click-jacking and some approaches to avoid exposure. , [slides (PDF)](http://eliw.com/wp-content/uploads/2015/07/tutorial.web_.security.pdf)

   * 00:44:00 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)